wojciechp6/YOLOv8Unity/README.md

 6. Run the scene.

 ### Object Detection
-To use this project you need to obtain onnx version of the detection model and indicate it in the script.
+To run object detection you need to obtain the onnx version of the detection model and indicate it in the script.
 1. Download the already converted model from [PINTO model zoo](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/345_YOLOv8) or convert it by yourself using [export command](https://docs.ultralytics.com/usage/cli/).
 2. Copy the detection model to *Assets*.
 3. Open *Scenes/Detection*.